Smart Cities

 • Financing capacity of the government

-• Regulatory environment that citizens and investors trust and investors
+• Regulatory environment that citizens and investors trust

 • Technology and infrastructure readiness